slarmoo/.github/profile/webServices/startupDb/startupDb.md

 ## Grading Rubric

 - (Required) Simon DB deployed to your production environment
+- (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+- Application database support
   - 20% - MongoDB Atlas database created
-- 30% - Provides backend endpoints for manipulating application data
+  - 40% - Provides backend endpoints for manipulating application data
   - 30% - Stores application data in MongoDB
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned.

 ## Go celebrate